-- 13. For a suspected spinal injury related to an athletic event where the patient has a helmet and shoulder pads in place, the following will be performed for motion restriction: - A. Helmet and shoulder pads should both be removed, or both remain in place - Do not remove one without removing the other - May be removed if athletic trainer available to assist in removing and manual stabilization is maintained throughout the removal process - If not removed apply manual stabilization without traction to the cervical spine by holding both sides of the helmet - B. Gently remove the protective facemask - ➤ Athletic Trainer may provide tools and assistance to facilitate this process - C. If the spine is not in a neutral position, gently realign - Immediately terminate the realignment procedure if the patient complains of increased pain, neurologic deficit or any symptom in any form, muscle spasm or resistance is encountered, airway compromise, it becomes physically difficult to realign, or the patient becomes apprehensive - D. Place patient on transport stretcher by standard technique, maintaining cervical spine control at all times - Long spine board may be utilized to facility patient movement to stretcher - 14.
-For suspected spinal injury related to an athletic event where the patient has a helmet, but no shoulder pads are in use, the following will be performed for motion restriction: - A. Helmet may be removed if athletic trainer available to assist in removing and manual stabilization is maintained throughout the removal process - B. Apply manual stabilization to the cervical spine by holding sides of the helmet - C. Gently remove the facemask (athletic trainer may be able to assist with this) - D. If helmet not removed, apply padding (blanket or sheets) on long spine board to ensure shoulders and back are raised to maintain neutral position of the spinal column - 15.
-Carefully remove helmet, maintaining cervical spine stabilization if needed for airway compromise or indication for airway intervention occurs - 16.
+- 13. Acetaminophen for pain control (if patient appropriate to take PO medication) - A. Adult: 650 975 mg PO - B. Pediatric: 15 mg/kg PO (maximum 650 mg) - 14.
+Alternative pain control: nitrous oxide via patient-controlled inhalation - A. Contraindicated if suspected pneumothorax - 15.
+For a suspected spinal injury related to an athletic event where the patient has a helmet and shoulder pads in place, the following will be performed for motion restriction: - A. Helmet and shoulder pads should both be removed, or both remain in place - > Do not remove one without removing the other - May be removed if athletic trainer available to assist in removing and manual stabilization is maintained throughout the removal process - If not removed apply manual stabilization without traction to the cervical spine by holding both sides of the helmet - B. Gently remove the protective facemask - ➤ Athletic Trainer may provide tools and assistance to facilitate this process - C. If the spine is not in a neutral position, gently realign - ➤ Immediately terminate the realignment procedure if the patient complains of increased pain, neurologic deficit or any symptom in any form, muscle spasm or resistance is encountered, airway compromise, it becomes physically difficult to realign, or the patient becomes apprehensive - D. Place patient on transport stretcher by standard technique, maintaining cervical spine control at all times - > Long spine board may be utilized to facility patient movement to stretcher - 16.
+For suspected spinal injury related to an athletic event where the patient has a helmet, but no shoulder pads are in use, the following will be performed for motion restriction: - A. Helmet may be removed if athletic trainer available to assist in removing and manual stabilization is maintained throughout the removal process - B. Apply manual stabilization to the cervical spine by holding sides of the helmet - C. Gently remove the facemask (athletic trainer may be able to assist with this) - D. If helmet not removed, apply padding (blanket or sheets) on long spine board to ensure shoulders and back are raised to maintain neutral position of the spinal column - 17.
+Carefully remove helmet, maintaining cervical spine stabilization if needed for airway compromise or indication for airway intervention occurs - 18.
 Long spine board may be utilized for transition from field to stretcher and should be removed once the patient is placed on the transport stretcher - A. Placement on spine board for movement to stretcher may occur via: - Carefully logroll patient while maintaining spinal stabilization - Carefully lift patient via 6-person lift maintaining spinal stabilization and sliding board underneath patient from feet of patient - B. It is essential that the transition of patient to spine board to stretcher and off spine board is coordinated among all providers in attendance